nats-io/nats.net/README.md

 - **NATS.Client.Hosting**: extension to configure DI container
 - **NATS.Client.JetStream**: JetStream *not yet implemented*

+## Contributing

+- Run `dotnet format` at root directory of project in order to clear warnings that can be auto-formatted

 ## Attribution

 This library is based on the excellent work in [Cysharp/AlterNats](https://github.com/Cysharp/AlterNats)